ew947202/obsidian_vault/00 Meta/02 PTIs/Adobe Failing.md

 ---
 ## Daily Log
 ### [[2024-09-10]]
-- [ ] Confirmed users license is active, recommended user log in and out of their account to remove and cached information, following up on [[2024-09-13]]
+- [x] Confirmed users license is active, recommended user log in and out of their account to remove and cached information, following up on [[2024-09-13]]
+- [x] Logging out and in resolved the issue.
 ---